gbv/beaconspec/beacon.md

   by inserting the source token.

-* The target identifier is constructed from the `TARGET` meta field URI pattern by inserting either the target token if this token is given, or the source token otherwise.
+* The target identifier is constructed from the `TARGET` meta field URI pattern by inserting either the target token if the target token is given and not empty, or the source token otherwise.

-* The link annotation is set to the annotation token unless the `RELATION` meta field contains an URI pattern or no annotation token is given.
+* The link annotation is set to the annotation token if the `RELATION` meta field contains a URI and the annotation token is given and not empty.
   Otherwise the link annotation is set to the `MESSAGE` meta field.

-* The relation type is set to the `RELATION` meta field if this field contains an URI.
-If this field contains an URI pattern, the relation type is constructed from this pattern by inserting the annotation token or the empty string if no annotation token is given.
+* The relation type is set to the `RELATION` meta field if this field contains a URI.
+If this field contains a URI pattern instead, the relation type is constructed from this pattern by inserting the annotation token or the empty string if no annotation token is given.